 If you like what you see and would like to receive new recipe updates, we’d love you to subscribe to our posts or join our site.
 Needless to say, we’d love you to like us on Facebook and Instagram, too where you can get more recipes and updates.
 Thanks and happy browsing!

 Click the above icon to print.
 To remove images for easy printing, simply click on each photo.

 6-8 Garlic cloves, minced

 ½ cup Raisins

 1/3 cup Ketchup* or Tomato Sauce

-*If you don’t fancy fish sauce (or don’t have the Worcestershire Sauce either), you can use salt instead (just adjust it to your taste).
+NOTES: *If you don’t fancy fish sauce (or don’t have the Worcestershire Sauce either), you can use soy sauce or salt instead (just adjust it to your taste).
 Note though that it’s more flavorful with the Fish sauce or Worcestershire Sauce.
 If you use Worcestershire Sauce, the taste will be slightly different than when you use fish sauce (my first preference) but it will be flavorful.
-This is just another option for those who don’t like Fish sauce. *In
+This is just another option for those who don’t like Fish sauce.

-the potatoes and carrots and simmer covered until the vegetables are slightly tender.
+Add the potatoes and carrots and simmer covered until the vegetables are slightly tender.
 Add the bell peppers and raisins.
 Continue to cook until all the veggies are tender but not mushy.
-If using peas instead of raisins, add the peas with the sauce.

 Pour in the ketchup or tomato sauce.
 Stir to mix everything well.
 If you find the sauce to be a little tart, sprinkle a little brown sugar to balance the flavors.
 Adjust the seasoning to taste.
 Serve with boiled eggs or quail eggs (if available) and jasmine rice.